Hedy Burress: Life and career

 Burress performs many voice-over roles.
-She is best is known by video game players as the English voice actress of Yuna in the PlayStation 2 games Final Fantasy X and Final Fantasy X-2, and reprised the role in later releases, such as Kingdom Hearts II and Dissidia 012 Final Fantasy.
+She is best is known by gamers as the English voice actress of Yuna in the PlayStation 2 games Final Fantasy X and Final Fantasy X-2, and reprised the role in later releases, such as Kingdom Hearts II and Dissidia 012 Final Fantasy.

-Burress is also an accomplished theater actress appearing in many plays and musicals in the Los Angeles area.
+Burress is also an accomplished theater actress, appearing in many plays and musicals in the Los Angeles area.

 Personal life

-Burress married Gary Fullerton, USMC in October 2000.
-In July 2004, Fullerton died in a jet crash.
+Burress married Marine reservist Gary Fullerton in October 2000.
+In July 2004, Fullerton died in a crash during a training exercise.